isle-project/isle-editor/docusaurus/website/docs/overview/first-lesson.md

 />
 ```

-The `addNotification` method of the lesson comes from the [react-notification-system](https://github.com/igorprado/react-notification-system).
+The `addNotification` method attached to the `session` object comes from the [react-notification-system](https://github.com/igorprado/react-notification-system) library and supports all its options.

 There are many other ISLE components to use.
 The `ISLE Components` section of the documentation contains examples for all of them along with detailed descriptions of their APIs.